RIPE-NCC/ripe-database-documentation/docs/15.RIPE-Database-Mirror/01-Setup-RIPE-Database-Mirror.md

      ensuring synchronisation with the latest changes in the database.

    For more detailed explanations about how to use IRRd client please refer to their [documentation](https://github.com/irrdnet/irrd)
+*Please note that running your own mirror is not supported!*